databrary/design/overview.md

 Longitudinal experiments may also wish to explicitly maintain the association between identical participants in different acquisitions (studies?).

+#### Object and metadata

+Each data object in an acquisition is associated with some amount of metadata stored in the database.
+Much of this metadata will be extracted from the object itself via processing specific to the object's format.
+This includes (but is not limited to):
+- object size, date, ownership, history
+- video length, format, resolution
+- related, synchronized, and derived objects
+- ...

+A page representing any object (which may also form a part of its containing study page) should include this information, along with a generated preview or summary of the data (if available) and a download link (depending on permissions).
+Conversions between formats (when uploading or downloading) may also be available for some objects.

 ### Researcher

 Each entity may have a page on the site that includes:
 - Studies owned by that researcher
-- Written scholarly research, including PDFs and links ([DOI](http://www.doi.org/)) to published articles
+- Articles to which they contributed
 - Other profile information from an associated account

-### Article?

-We may also want to keep more explicit track of written articles themselves, including the studies and researchers that contributed to them.
+#### Article

-However, the primary motivation for articles is to allow expanded searching of studies.
+While not serving as a central repository by any means, we will also keep track of relevant written scholarly research, primarily to allow expanded searching of studies.
 We should not over-build any article management beyond simple external references as there are numerous other sites with this information.

+At the minimum, however, articles will include:
+* A link or citation ([DOI](http://www.doi.org/)) to the full text of a manuscript, usually as published in a journal or conference
+* The text of the abstract
+* The set of author entities, or at least those which exist in the system (this may have to be inferred with some manual intervention by users)
+* Any studies which contain data contributing to the article

+We may additionally wish to store:
+* Publication date
+* A PDF or text content of the article to allow for searching
+* An optional annotation on each study link described how the study contributed to the article

 ## Searching

-All textual materials, articles, documents, code, and really anything at all passable should be available to a full-text search.
+All textual objects, materials, articles, documents, code, and really anything at all that can be parsed should be available to a full-text search.
 Additionally, there will be more specific "advanced" searches for objects of particular types with appropriate metadata conditions.

 ## I/O